 Gear reviews: The dirty countertop test

-I don't test gear in a perfect studio setup.
+I don't test gear like it belongs in a showroom.
 I test it the way most people actually use it.

 That means messy counters, rushed mornings, imperfect technique, and the small mistakes that happen when you're making coffee before the day has properly started.